HuidaeCho/projpicker/docs/source/arcgis_pro_toolbox.rst

    Data with projection information missing

 Knowing the data is supposed to be in and around Atlanta, GA, ``ProjPicker Guess Projection`` allows the user to draw either a polygon or point to query the believed "correct" location.
-The tool then constructs the :doc:`query_syntax` to use both current location of the data and the believed location to generate a list of possible CRSs.
+The tool then constructs the :doc:`query syntax <query_syntax>` to use both current location of the data and the believed location to generate a list of possible CRSs.
 Again, this generated list will be sorted to show localized projections first.

 .. figure:: https://user-images.githubusercontent.com/55674113/121760900-14d46d00-cafb-11eb-8102-c194c31b71e2.png